Conjugated linoleic acid

 Conjugated linoleic acids (CLA) are a family of isomers of linoleic acid.
 In principle, 28 isomers are possible.
 CLA is found mostly in the meat and dairy products derived from ruminants.
-The two C=C double bonds are conjugated (i.e., separated by a single bond).
-CLAs can be either cis-fats or trans-fats.
+The two C=C double bonds are conjugated (i.e., separated by a single bond) as opposed by "typical" polyunsaturated fatty acids where double bonds are separated by two single bonds.
+CLAs are simultaneously both cis-fats and trans-fats, as one of the two C=C bonds is cis and the other trans.

-CLA is marketed as a dietary supplement on the basis of its supposed health benefits.
+CLA is naturally present in milkfat and beef, has shown some potentially beneficial effects on rodent models of cardiometabolic disease, and is also available as a dietary supplement.

 Biochemistry

 CLA describes a variety of isomers of octadecadienoic fatty acids.

 Commonly, CLAs are studied as some mixture of isomers wherein the isomers c9,t11-CLA (rumenic acid) and t10,c12-CLA were the most abundant.
 Studies show however that individual isomers have distinct health effects.

 Conjugated linoleic acid is both a trans fatty acid and a cis fatty acid.
 The cis bond causes a lower melting point and, ostensibly, also the observed beneficial health effects.
 Unlike other trans fatty acids, it may have beneficial effects on human health.
 CLA is conjugated, and in the United States, trans linkages in a conjugated system are not counted as trans fats for the purposes of nutritional regulations and labeling.
 CLA and some trans isomers of oleic acid are produced by microorganisms in the rumens of ruminants.
 Non-ruminants, including humans, produce certain isomers of CLA from trans isomers of oleic acid, such as vaccenic acid, which is converted to CLA by delta-9-desaturase.

 In healthy humans, CLA and the related conjugated linolenic acid (CLNA) isomers are bioconverted from linoleic acid and alpha-linolenic acid, respectively, mainly by Bifidobacterium bacteria strains inhabiting the gastrointestinal tract.
 However, this bioconversion may not occur at any significant level in those with a digestive disease, gluten sensitivity, or dysbiosis.